-Patrick Thomas Bakman was born in Fresno, California, where he grew up and received his early eduction at St. Helen's School.
+Patrick Thomas Bakman was born in Fresno, California, where he grew up and received his early education at St. Helen's School.
 Later, he left Fresno to attend Bellarmine College of Preparatory in San Jose.
 He received his undergraduate degree from Georgetown University, earning a B.S. in chemistry in 1966.
 Bakman's predilection for the theater and performing arts showed clearly in active participation during his college years in student organizations such as the Mask and Bauble Society, the university's dramatic group; and the Collegium Musicum (Friends of Music), composed of students interested in the academic role of music and a sponsor of the Georgetown Concert Series.
 After Georgetown, Bakman went on to Columbia University to pursue his interest in theater and earned a Master of Fine Arts degree in directing in 1970.

 The legacy of gifted teachers in his university years was never lost on Bakman.
 In his turn, he was deeply involved in passing along to the next aspiring generation of directors, all the knowledge he had acquired from his own mentors and experience.
 For two consecutive summers in 1972 and 1973, he directed the Opera Workshop Program at the State University of New York at Albany.
-In the spring of 1975 he was artist-in-residence at the Virginia Commonwealth University, Richmond, where he conducted an acting seminar and directed a new musical, 'Up Your Stars.'
+In the spring of 1975 he was artist-in-residence at the Virginia Commonwealth University, Richmond, where he conducted an acting seminar and directed a new musical, “Up Your Stars.”
 For two consecutive semesters, from fall 1979 through spring 1980, he taught a directing seminar on the plays of Tennessee Williams and Oscar Wilde at the University of Houston, Theatre Department.
 From 1978 to 1980, Bakman was director of dramatic studies for the Houston Opera Studio of the Houston Grand Opera.
-He gave classes in interpretation of operatic arias, acting and improvisational acting, as well as directed the Houston Opera Studio productions of 'The Rape of Lucretia,' and 'Two Widows.'
-During this time, he also taught two semesters, fall 1979 and fall 1980, at the University of Michigan in Ann Arbor, where he also directed the Opera Workshop and productions of 'La Boheme,' and 'The Consul.'
-Bakman resided in Manhattan, N.Y. until his death on December 16, 1990, at age 46.
-He is survived by his parents Virginia and Richard L. Bakman, who still reside in Fresno; his brother Richard, also in Fresno; and sister Jane Anne of Newport Beach.
-Bakman is buried in Fresno.
-In his memory, the Patrick Thomas Bakman book fund was established by his family and friends at the Georgetown University Library.
+He gave classes in interpretation of operatic arias, acting and improvisational acting, as well as directed the Houston Opera Studio productions of “The Rape of Lucretia,” and “Two Widows.”
+During this time, he also taught two semesters (fall 1979 and fall 1980), at the University of Michigan in Ann Arbor, where he also directed the Opera Workshop and productions of “La Boheme,” and “The Consul.”

-'To each of his productions [Bakman] brought a fearsome intelligence, an understanding of the artists with whom he worked, and an intense musical sensitivity.
+“To each of his productions [Bakman] brought a fearsome intelligence, an understanding of the artists with whom he worked, and an intense musical sensitivity.
 His intense personal charm helped him in making all of those with whom he worked give more than they thought possible....He respected the contribution of every participant in a production, and was always appreciated for learning the names of every chorister and supernumerary with whom he worked.
-He could also be a difficult colleague because of his high and uncompromising artistic standards... his attention to detail and his insistence upon thorough and careful rehearsal was rewarded by the polish of the performances.' - from program notes by Speight Jenkins, General Director, Seattle Opera, January 1991
+He could also be a difficult colleague because of his high and uncompromising artistic standards... his attention to detail and his insistence upon thorough and careful rehearsal was rewarded by the polish of the performances.”
+(From program notes by Speight Jenkins, General Director, Seattle Opera, January 1991.)